GPUOpen-LibrariesAndSDKs/UnityIntegrations/README.md

 ---

 ### AmfUnityPlugin
 AmfUnityPlugin is a plugin using the Advanced Media Framework (AMF) SDK for hardware accelerated video and audio playback on AMD GPUs in Unity.
 Two modes of operation are supported with this example: normal video playback and 360 video playback(mono and stereoscopic).
+For audio, the plugin supports ambisonic sound.
 Information and instructions for this plugin is included in a README file and also in the .cs script documentation.

 Requirements:
-* [Same as AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) but only tested with Microsoft Visual Studio 2013
+* [Same as AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) but plugin has only tested with Microsoft Visual Studio 2013
 * Stereoscopic 360 video playback requires a fix available in a recent release of Unity (5.6.1p3 or later)

 ---